y10k/rims/README.md

   <dd>This parameter describes a maximum log file size on log file
   rotation.
 Default is none.
 See description of Logger.new class method for more detail of log rotation.</dd>

+  <dt>key_value_store_type</dt>
+  <dd>This parameter describes a type of key-value store.
+Key-value
+  store is used to save a mailbox data.
+This parameter is only one value of GDBM, and it is default value.</dd>

+  <dt>use_key_value_store_checksum</dt>
+  <dd>This parameter decides whether to use checksum.
+This parameter
+  is boolean, true or false.
+If this parameter is true, a mailbox data is saved with its checksum to an entry of key-value store, and a checksum is checked on loading a mailbox data from an entry of key-value store.
+Default is true.</dd>
 </dl>

 ## Mailbox Data